cchudzicki-ocw-testing/15.s50-january-iap-2016/content/pages/assignments.md

 .5(.7\*(+150)+.3\*(-150))+.5(.2\*(+50)+.8\*(-50)) = 15

 1. Bill Gates: very tight, he will only call with a 10+.
     1 2 3 4 5 6 7 8 9 10
 2. Bill Nye: pretty loose; he will call with 4+.
     1 2 3 4 5 6 7 8 9 10
 3. Bill Clinton: pretty tight; he will call with 8+.
     1 2 3 4 5 6 7 8 9 10
 4. **(bonus)** Bill Chen: he will call with the optimal strategy.
 Namely, he will call with a range of hands that minimizes how much you expect to win per game.
 This could be a randomized strategy, eg. "Always call 8+, and call a 7 60% of the time."
 Outline what his optimal strategy is, and circle the hands you would bet against this strategy.
     1 2 3 4 5 6 7 8 9 10

     **(corollary to bonus)** If Jen Shahade (who plays the optimal strategy for Jen vs. Bill's optimal strategy) plays vs. Bill Chen, who is expected to win?
 The player who gets to bet (Jen) or the player who wins ties (Bill)?

 {{< div-with-class "reveal2">}}

-› _Pset 2 Solutions (click to reveal / hide)_
+› _Problem Set 2 Solutions (click to reveal / hide)_

 {{< /div-with-class >}}{{< div-with-class "toggle2">}}